npwaters/flowtomation/partB/test_files/README.txt

 	Expected result:
 		log critical level message
 		abort with message

 2. an invalid json program configuration file (just bad json) Expected result: log critical level message abort with message

 3. an invalid program configuration (correct json, but bad key/values for this problem) Expected result: log critical level message abort with message

 4. a flow with only a single service
 	Expected result:
 		run the service
 		exit the flow
 		re-run the flow on next program run

-5. a flow calling on a service that always returns an exit status of 1 (call the service "fail.py" if you like) Expected result: flow will exit.
+5. a flow calling on a service that always returns an exit status of 1 (call the service "fail.py" if you like) Expected result: flow will exit. log error containing service STDOUT log warning
 		Program will run next flow or re-run flow if only one flow

 6. a flow that runs successfully
+	Expected result:
-	Expected result: Program will run next flow or re-run flow if only one flow
+		Program will run next flow or re-run flow if only one flow

 7. a flow that calls services that take longer than one minute (have a service that does a time.sleep(60)) Expected result: program waits until service has finished
 		Runs the next services in the flow straight away Program runs next flow on the next available minute

 8. a file that includes multiple flows.
 	Expected result:
 		Runs one flow after another on each program run